Title: When we listen to the watershed...

 Dimensions: 49" h x 71" w x 30" d

 Sound design by Jason Reinier, sound editing by Daniel Davis.
+Artwork inspired and informed by the research and one-on-one conversations with Valerie Olson PhD, professor of Anthropology at UC Irvine.
 Commissioned by UCI Langson Institute and Museum of California Art on the occasion of Dissolve exhibition (2022).

 Matte poly sateen, polyester organza, rayon and polyester thread, aluminum u-channel bars, 4-channel sound system, crowd-sourced voices with ambient sounds of the watershed.